 With many estates today consisting of substantial retirement accounts it is now more important than ever to make sure that your retirement accounts are working properly with your estate plan.
 This can be one of the most difficult and confusing areas of the law and it is important that you have good sound advice on how the retirement accounts work in conjunction with your estate plan.
 The downside to not having good advice can result in a decimation of a life time savings in your retirement account, to the tune of potentially 75%-80% lost in taxes.

-One way in New Mexico and Arizona to substantially save your retirement accounts from the taxman is to do a ROTH IRA conversion.
+One way in Arizona to substantially save your retirement accounts from the taxman is to do a ROTH IRA conversion.
 With the likelihood that tax rates will only be increasing in the coming years, it may be a good idea to convert your traditional IRA’s to a ROTH in a more favorable tax year, like this year.
 The benefit of doing the conversion is that after the conversion has occurred, the growth in the IRA is now tax free.
 This requires complex analysis of your financial situation.
 You should have your CPA, estate planning attorney and financial advisor involved in this decision to determine if a ROTH IRA conversion is the best tax savings plan for you.

 In making sure that your retirement accounts are set up properly with your estate planning documents, it is imperative that your estate planning attorney is aware of who the beneficiaries of your retirement accounts are.
 You need to make sure that if you have a trust, your trust can work with and handle the retirement accounts in a tax efficient manner.
 If your trust is not set up properly it can cause terrible disadvantages for your beneficiaries.
 It may be a good idea, if you have a large enough IRA, to have a stand alone IRA Trust that exclusively deals with the IRA.
 By doing this we can ensure that the IRA is able to be stretched out over each of your individual beneficiary’s life expectancies and mitigate the taxes that are owed.
 This will also ensure greater asset protection of the IRA when it is passed on to your beneficiary’s.